Ensuring drivers’ safety is the top priority in fleet management.

 What Top Driving Coaching Programs Do

 But turning good programs into great ones is introducing positive reinforcement and motivation.
-Pointing out mistakes only goes so far to change behavior — when choosing between the carrot and the stick, the carrot wins every single time.
+Pointing out mistakes only goes so far as to change behavior — when choosing between the carrot and the stick, the carrot wins every time.
 Positive reinforcement increases confidence and instills cultural values, making a safer environment for everyone.

 Techniques for Successful Driver Coaching